ArduPilot/ardupilot_wiki/common/source/docs/common-qualcomm-snapdragon-flight-kit.rst

 .. warning::

    Numerous developers have reported this board is difficult to get working perhaps because of a lack of documentation or issues with underlying software on the board.
-If you are looking for a high performance Linux flight controller, you may wish to consider the :ref:`Intel Aero <common-intel-aero-overview>`, :ref:`Navio2 <common-navio2-overview>` or :ref:`Erle Brain <common-erle-brain-linux-autopilot>` instead.
+If you are looking for a high performance Linux flight controller, you may wish to consider the :ref:`Navio2 <common-navio2-overview>` instead.

 Overview
 ========